cristidragomir97/arduino-block/README.md

 # Arduino Block
+This block allows you to compile, flash and update firmware using `arduino-cli` and `avrdude`.

-Right now, this is only compatible with 8-bit arduinos that use USB/UART
+For now this is only compatible with 8-bit arduinos that use USB/UART.

+Upon runtime, the block pulls the repository found at `REPO`, compiles the skecth for the board you have set with `ARDUINO_FQBN`, and flashes it to `SERIAL_PORT` using `avrdude`

 ## Variables